xga0/xga0.github.io/_pages/about.md

 <!--- AI Research Associate, CHIDS, University of Maryland (June 2021 - August 2021)-->
 <!--- Data Category Manager, Standard Media Index (October 2015 - August 2018)-->

-Research Experience
+🔬 Research Experience
 ------
-As a Research Assistant at the New Jersey Institute of Technology, I led multiple projects applying machine learning, deep learning, and natural language processing to healthcare data.
-My work included developing a knowledge graph–enhanced thread recommender system for online health forums, designing graph-based and hybrid models to improve patient reachability and call-time prediction, and creating a hybrid NLP framework with a prototype system for extracting cancer biomarkers from pathology reports.
-I also developed a hierarchical time-aware neural network for personalized adverse drug event risk prediction using claims data, and contributed to advanced deep learning methods for extracting patient conditions from clinical notes.
+As a Research Assistant at the New Jersey Institute of Technology, I led multiple projects applying machine learning 🤖, deep learning, and natural language processing to healthcare data 📊.
+My work included developing a knowledge graph–enhanced thread recommender system for online health forums 💬, designing graph-based and hybrid models to improve patient reachability and call-time prediction 📞, and creating a hybrid NLP framework with a prototype system for extracting cancer biomarkers from pathology reports 🧬.
+I also developed a hierarchical time-aware neural network for personalized adverse drug event risk prediction using claims data ⚕️, and contributed to advanced deep learning methods for extracting patient conditions from clinical notes.

-Teaching Experience
+👨‍🏫 Teaching Experience
 ------
-At the New Jersey Institute of Technology, I served as Instructor for courses in project management and decision support systems, and as Teaching Assistant for courses in project management, database systems, and business analytics.
-My responsibilities included full course instruction, technical support for project management software (Microsoft Project), and assisting with lab sessions in analytics and database technologies.
+At the New Jersey Institute of Technology, I served as Instructor for courses in project management and decision support systems 📋, and as Teaching Assistant for courses in project management, database systems 🗄️, and business analytics 📈.
+My responsibilities included full course instruction, technical support for project management software (Microsoft Project) 💻, and assisting with lab sessions in analytics and database technologies.

 <!--Publications-->
 <!---------->